 Within the context of the concepts learned in NURS 4201 and previous courses, students will integrate the role of the nurse to enhance health promotion and illness prevention in order to promote healthier outcomes.
 Emphasis is placed on the application of nursing therapeutics to meet the holistic needs of the individual and family from birth to adolescence.
 A variety of acute care and community health care settings will be used.

 Prerequisite(s): NURS 3501L; NURS 3701L.
+Absolute Corequisite(s): NURS 4201.

 NURS 4401 - Health Illness Transitions III (3-0-3)